mihmihaylova/Educational-robot/README.md

 "ROBO" will teach us to be better, to explore technology, and to stay in tune with the times, keeping up with everyone else.

+==== Detailed information about the entire project and its development, as well as a video demonstration, can be found here: https://drive.google.com/drive/folders/1duf2EE6l6_UVae5DAVYT1l7sxGNdrMRY